"I get commissions for purchases made through links in this post."

 Dancing is One of the Popular Tricks on Board Surfing

-It requires a lot of walking and spinning skills.
-This sport is derived from walking in the longboard.
+Dancing with a board requires a lot of walking and spinning skills when performed correctly your movement will be swift and stunning in front of other people.
+This sport is derived from walking on the longboard.

 A longboard is used for this kind of technique when it has the length of 45 inches and the width of up to 12 inches.